 Major programs are available in Hebrew and Middle Eastern Studies.

-Arabic, Hebrew, and Yiddish may be studied for a minor in that language
+Arabic and Hebrew may be studied for a minor in that language

 Degree requirements for a BA in Hebrew

 Required: 30 credits beyond HEBRW 101 and 102.
 Students must consult the advisor for placement in the language program and to determine the distribution of credits for the major.
 HEBRW 203 and 204 may be applied to the Hebrew major only if students have been placed into these courses by the department.
 All students are required to take a minimum of 18 credits in courses in Hebrew numbered above 300.
 The remaining credits may include additional courses in Hebrew, courses in Arabic or Yiddish, or courses in Hebrew, Jewish, Israeli, or Mideastern literature or culture given in English.
 At least 12 credits must be taken at Queens College.
 Students must attain an average of at least 2.0 in the courses composing their major.
 (30 credits)

 Degree requirements for a BA in Middle Eastern Studies

 - Both A and B must be satisfied:

 - Two semesters of college-level Arabic (at an appropriate level depending on proficiency).

 - Two semesters of Hebrew, Farsi, Turkish, or two more semesters of Arabic.
 An exemption for this half of the requirement will be given to students who satisfy the college language requirement in one of the four languages.
 (6-12 credits)